 It’s these passionate local characters who first draw you in when you visit Seville, followed soon after by the intricate Moorish architecture and vibrant tapas scene.
 In fact, much of what Americans think of Spanish culture in general — flamenco, bullfighting and indeed, tapas — originated in the city or the surrounding region of Andalusia.

 For nearly a century, the premier perch from which to enjoy all this life has been the Hotel Alfonso XIII.
 Opened in 1929 to welcome dignitaries for a multinational exposition, the hotel exudes an opulence of a bygone era with all the modern luxuries right in the city center.
-“King Alfonso XIII wanted this to be the most amazing hotel in the world,” Olivier Rust (011-34-954-917-045; [email protected]), director of sales, tells Luxury Travel Advisor.
+“King Alfonso XIII wanted this to be the most amazing hotel in the world,” Olivier Rust (011-34-954-917-045; [email protected]on.com), director of sales, tells Luxury Travel Advisor.
 “Because he wanted to show everyone how great Spain is, and how great he is.”

 Hotel Alfonso XIII’s 2,723-square-foot Royal Suite is furnished with antiques.